 In case you missed it: Cattle Fattening Methods, Techniques, and Tips

-In addition, it is essential to implement strict movement controls to prevent the spread of the disease.
-This may involve requiring a quarantine period for animals being moved from infected areas, or requiring that they be tested for the disease before they are allowed to move.
+In addition, strict movement controls are essential to prevent the spread of the disease.
+This may involve requiring a quarantine period for animals being moved from infected areas or testing them for the disease before they are allowed to move.

 Other management approaches